 The Dunholme Neighbourhood Plan review will take a positive approach to sustainable development where it brings forward a balance of housing and employment to ensure the village remains an attractive and vibrant place to live and work.
-When commenting on development proposals the Parish Councils will take a positive approach that reflects the presumption in favour of sustainable development and will work proactively with applicants to find joint solutions.
+When commenting on development proposals the Parish Council will take a positive approach that reflects the presumption in favour of sustainable development and will work proactively with applicants to find joint solutions.
 This approach will mean that proposals can be supported to secure development that improves the economic, social and environmental conditions for the whole parish.

-Housing Development
+8. Housing Development

 In 2017, the Neighbourhood Plan proposed around 200 new homes to be delivered over the Plan period to 2031.
 An additional 44 homes were approved prior to the referendum of the current Plan.
 These homes were allocated on two development sites around the village and have provided a mix of type and tenures to support the needs of the community.
 The proposed number of dwellings and their location have helped Dunholme meet its housing need, as identified with the Central Lincolnshire Local Plan 2017, within the first few years of the plan period the allocated development sites are currently under construction.
 In addition, other windfall schemes have also delivered a proportion of the required growth.
+CLLP Policy S80 also allocates a further 63 homes on site WL/DUNH/010.
+These additional homes will be delivered on land directly adjacent to the Chestnut Homes site off Honeyholes Lane which is currently under construction.

-The adopted Central Lincolnshire Local Plan review 2023 retains Dunholme as a 'large village' designation through Policy S1:
+The adopted Central Lincolnshire Local Plan review 2023 retains Dunholme as a 'large village' through Policy S1: